cawan1/terraform-aws-accurate/modules/cdn/README.md

 Terraform module which creates a CDN in AWS using AWS Cloudfront + AWS S3.

-This module will create by default a CloudFront Distribution and a S3 Bucket.
+This module will create by default a CloudFront Distribution and a S3 Bucket as Origin and a S3 Bucket for Logs.

 ## Usage